better-internet/radworks-grants/README.md

 system.

 Previous example(s):
-* TBD
+* ADD ???????

-## Alt Funding Sources

-In lieu of a grant, you may find info below helpful to fund any projects you have in mind.

 ### Hackathons

-Radicle may organise, sponser, or in some capacity of another participate in hackathons.
+Radworks may organise, sponser, or in some capacity of another participate in hackathons.

 These can be a great avenue for funding.

-Below is a list of hackathons Radicle has sponsored in the past:
+Below is a list of hackathons Radworks has sponsored in the past:

 - [ETHGlobal](https://online.ethglobal.com/)
 - [Ceramic - Sovereign Data Hackathon](https://gitcoin.co/hackathon/ceramic-identity/onboard)